palantir/atlasdb/docs/source/services/timelock_service/server_configuration.rst

           is thus highly discouraged outside of test purposes.

    * - storageDirectory
-     - A path corresponding to the location in which Atomix will store its state machine (default: ``var/data/atomix``).
+     - A path corresponding to the location in which Atomix will store its state machine (default: ``var/data/atomix`` relative to the root directory that the timelock server was unpacked at).

    * - security
      - Security settings for communication between Atomix nodes, following the